 14 Jul 2010

-It’s one of those eerily beautiful, rainy days here in the Hudson Valley.
-We’ve hardly had any rain to balance the assault of crazy hot, humid stickiness that’s enveloped the area.
+It’s one of those eerily beautiful, medicine rainy days here in the Hudson Valley.
+We’ve hardly had any rain to balance the assault of crazy hot, viagra humid stickiness that’s enveloped the area.
 The summery mood and dimly-filtered lighting is just delightful for creating projects that may have been put on the back burner because it was just too damn hot.

 I love creating stuff from found stuff.
-It is especially sweet when the stuff is free, the directions are self-explanatory and the materials are mostly natural.
+It is especially sweet when the stuff is free, recipe the directions are self-explanatory and the materials are mostly natural.

 I’ve seen this project done before, but this morning I followed the links around the globe to find the source of the images of this simple project.
 My pointing and clicking started in the Netherlands at the Stylefiles (a fabulously creative site for interior design inspiration), which took me to Poppytalk from Vancouver.
 It’s a design blog that collects inspiration from emerging design talent.
 One such talent hails over at the totally awe-inspiring, aqui pelo campo blog from Portugal, which is the source of these photos.